How to Cook a Flat Iron Steak

 2. Sear - Place steak on hot grill, close lid and allow to cook for 2 minutes.
 Lift steak off the grill, turn 45 degrees and place back on the grill.
 Allow to cook 2 more minutes.

 3. Flip - Turn steak over and cook for 2 minutes.
 Lift steak off the grill, turn 45 degrees and place back on the grill.
 Allow to cook for 2 more minutes.
-For medium-rare, the total cook time is 8 minutes.
+For medium-rare, the total cook time is about 8 minutes.
 Check the temperature of the thickest part of the steak to determine when it is done to your preference.
+If the temperature is low, close the lid and let the steak cook for a few more minutes, then check again.
 See chart below for temperature guidelines.

 4. Rest - Remove steaks from the skillet and cover loosely with aluminum foil.
 Let stand 5 minutes.
 The steaks continue to cook the temperature will rise about 5 degrees.
 Finish with a pinch of flaked salt.
 Serve.